eclipse/kapua/dev-tools/src/main/vagrant/README.md

 $ vagrant ssh demo
 ```

-The fresh machine has both the ActiveMQ and Tomcat installed, but please don't use them, it's just due to the reuse of the base-box.
+The fresh machine has both the ActiveMQ and Jetty installed, but please don't use them, it's just due to the reuse of the base-box.
 To start ***using properly the demo machine*** run a full Kapua build as follow:

 ```